-MedCon Mobile employs state-of-the-art "Smart Label" technology to capture an individual's medication activity at the point of use.
-This powerful option empowers the clinical team and others to monitor the level of adherence and, if necessary, to intervene, helping ensure that the required dosage regimen is fulfilled.
+MedCon Mobile employs state-of-the-art "Smart Label" technology to capture an individual's medication activity real time and re-directs it back to the clinical team, caregiver, or primary care physician.
+This powerful option empowers the clinical team and other care providers to monitor the level of adherence and, if necessary, to proactively intervene, helping ensure that the required dosage regimen is fulfilled.
 At the same time, the app provides a convenient, effective tool to improve self management by trial participants or patients.
 Click here for more information about MedCon Mobile.

 MedCon Draws Attention and Praise at DIA 2016

 2016 is the first year that Med-Con Technologies has exhibited at the Drug Information Association (DIA) annual meeting—an interdisciplinary gathering of 7,000 life science professionals.
 We could not be happier with our decision, given the positive feedback we received from so many attendees regarding our MedSked solution for patient adherence.

 First, we had an opportunity to meet and share our latest news with numerous clients (a process made even easier in the case of Merck, whose booth was located right next to ours).
 Second, it was gratifying to see how many non-clients had already heard about MedSked and wanted to get more information.
 Third, a large number of attendees stopped at our booth and learned about MedSked for the first time.

 All were impressed by the way both our traditional bottle sleeve and the new MedCon Mobile app provide consistent adherence support at the point of use.
 Several shared upcoming projects where MedCon products could play an important role improving patient adherence—especially in the area of clinical trials.